HW 05 - Document and deploy models

 Train a machine learning model to predict whether an individual believes marijuana should be legal or not legal.
 The data has been partitioned into three distinct sets:

-• gss-train.rds - the training set
+• gss-train.feather - the training set

-• gss-val.rds - the validation set
+• gss-val.feather - the validation set

-• gss-test.rds - the test set
+• gss-test.feather - the test set

 Use the training set to train and compare models and the validation set to evaluate your final model’s performance.
 You do not have access to the test set.
 The course staff will evaluate your model’s performance using the test set.